Community Guidelines

 When you signed up for ForLikeMinds, you agreed to these Community Guidelines.
 If at any time you feel that you are unable to act in accordance with these Community Guidelines, you should leave our platform.
 Thank you in advance for your cooperation and understanding.

 Be aware of suicide risk.
 Any statements about self-harm and/or suicidal thoughts and threats should be taken very seriously.
 If you have suicidal thoughts immediately seek help.
 If someone shows signs of suicidal thoughts, tell them to seek help immediately.
-Refer them to the National Suicide Prevention Line at 1-800-273-8255 and see our Emergency Resources.
+Advise them to call or text 988 or refer them to Speaking of Suicide for more resources.

 Suicide warning signs include: thinking/talking about wanting to die or to kill yourself/themselves, looking for a way to kill yourself/themselves, thinking/talking about feeling hopeless or having no reason to live, thinking/talking about feeling trapped or in unbearable pain, thinking/talking about being a burden to others, increasing the use of alcohol or drugs, acting anxious or agitated, behaving recklessly, sleeping too little or too much, withdrawing or isolating themselves, showing rage or thinking/talking about seeking revenge, and extreme mood swings, especially when the behavior is new or increasing.